leftshiftone/conveyjs/README.md

 ## Renderer

-A Renderer defines how elements, which were received by the 'Text' chennel, are rendered in the HTML DOM tree.
+A Renderer defines how elements, which were received by the 'Text' channel, are rendered in the HTML DOM tree.
 Furthermore, a renderer specifies the layout of an integration project.

 ### Classic Renderer